BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 guide in the documentation build.
 This helped minimize code duplication.
 However, there are a few key points to be aware of:

-- The README has links to logos and icons located in the ``sphinx/source/_static`` folder.
+- The README has links to figures, logos and icons located in the ``sphinx/source/_static`` folder.
   To ensure these links are correct when the documentation is built, they are altered and then the contents of the ``README.rst`` is incorporated into the ``getting_started.rst`` which is generated during the build and can be found in ``sphinx/source/getting_started``.